spacekimchi/axum-sass-template/README.md

 Add javascript files to /static/js/ directory and include them in the html wherever they are needed

+## Roles

+The application is set up to create an initial user with the admin role.
+The name can be changed by looking at the `migrations/20240721170003_seed_users.sql` file.

 ## Tests

 Run tests with the command `cargo test`